karthikraji2020/uigenkit/README.md

-# UiGenaratorKit
+# UiGeneratorKit
  All In One latest Trending UI - Generator-Kit Application.

-## about the application
+## About the application
-  UiGenaratorKit is multi-featured application  that helps designers and developers to choose  (copy css code) or download their own color palettes , linear-gradient as Images as well and soft-ui Genarator (latest ui-design pattern ) for their next successful project.
+  UiGeneratorKit is multi-featured application  that helps designers and developers to choose  (copy css code) or download their own color palettes , linear-gradient as Images as well and soft-ui Genarator (latest ui-design pattern ) for their next successful project.
 It has a collection of fresh palettes created and liked by users everyday.

 It's a Recreation of colorhunt, neumorphism,ui gradient apps which i made in node and ejs.